ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 ### Shared cache {#shared-cache}

-A **shared cache** is an actor that stores data pages recently accessed and read from Blob Storage.
+A **shared cache** is an actor that stores data pages recently accessed and read from [distributed storage](#distributed-storage).
 By caching these pages, it reduces disk I/O operations and accelerates data retrieval, enhancing overall system performance.

 ### Memory controller {#memory-controller}